 This document does not contain all possible interactions.
 Therefore, before using this product, tell your doctor or pharmacist of all the products you use.
 Keep a list of all your medications with you, and share the list with your doctor and pharmacist.

-If overdose is suspected, contact a poison control center or emergency room right away.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: nausea, vomiting, loss of appetite, sweating, stomach/abdominal pain, extreme tiredness, yellowing eyes/skin, dark urine, agitation, confusion, hallucinations, seizures.NOTES:

 If your doctor has prescribed this medication for you, do not share it with others.

 Keep all regular medical and laboratory appointments.MISSED DOSE:

 If you are taking this medication on a regular schedule and you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.STORAGE:

 Store at room temperature between 59-86 degrees F (15-30 degrees C) away from light and moisture.
 Do not store in the bathroom.
 Keep all medicines away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.

 Information last revised July 2016.
 Copyright(c) 2016 First Databank, Inc.

 Report Problems to the Food and Drug Administration